Contents

 Stout beers are mostly associated with older generations since they are stronger, dark, and heavy-bodied.
 ABC Extra Stout, one of the Heineken-owned beer brands, was not an exception.

-The brand, which wanted to change this perception, has gone through a rebranding, positioning ABC Extra Stout as a drink for a new generation of buyers.
-Therefore, together with Eskimi, it ran an in-game advertising campaign, targeting 18+-year-olds where they are – playing mobile games.
+The brand, which sought to change this perception, underwent a rebranding, positioning ABC Extra Stout as a drink for a new generation of buyers.
+Therefore, together with Eskimi, it ran an in-game advertising campaign, targeting 18+-year-olds while they are playing mobile games.

 Besides hitting campaign's KPIs, ABC Extra Stout managed to reach more than 63% of players between the age of 18 and 34, fulfilling the company's goal.